terorwebdev/bnm/README.md

 Scope

   * Pull currency rate from bnm website (bnm website will return xml file)
-  * Pharse XML file using
+  * Pharse XML file using SweetXml
   * Distribute update to other nodes using pubsub architecture